Raphaeldk4/godot-ninjarun/README.md

 # LOCATION OF EXE
+1. unzip ninjaRun.zip
+2. open the folder
-unzip ninjaRun.zip in the folder there will be ninjaRun.exe which is the exe for the game
+3. the exe will be in the folder